SUITS-Techteam/TSS2027/README.md

 | PUMP    | OPEN       | CLOSED          | Describes if the coolant pump for the suit is open or closed (allows water to be flushed or supplied) |
 | CO2     | Scrubber A | Scrubber B      | Describes which scrubber is currently filling with CO2 (other is venting)                             |

+### SPM

+The solar power module (SSU) is one of the planned peripheral hardware devices that the user will setup as one of the POIs during an EVA.
+The SPM will send telemetry data to the TSS indicating its operational state, deployment status, and any active readings returned from the device.

+### SSU

+The seismic sensing unit (SSU) is one of the planned peripheral hardware devices that the user will setup as one of the POIs during an EVA.
+The SSU will send telemetry data to the TSS indicating its operational state, deployment status, and any active readings returned from the device.

+### CTS

+The comms tower station (SSU) is one of the planned peripheral hardware devices that the user will setup as one of the POIs during an EVA.
+The SPM will send telemetry data to the TSS indicating its operational state, deployment status, and any active readings returned from the device.

 ### Connecting to the simulator